 BACKGROUND

-Small-for-size grafts (SFSG) in living donor liver transplantation (LDLT) could optimize donor postoperative outcomes and also expand potential donor pool.
-Evidence on whether SFSG would affect medium- and long-term recipient graft survival is lacking.
+Small-for-size grafts (SFSGs) in living donor liver transplantation (LDLT) could optimize donor postoperative outcomes and also expand the potential donor pool.
+Evidence on whether SFSGs would affect medium-term and long-term recipient graft survival is lacking.

 AIM

-To evaluate the impact of small-for-size liver grafts on medium and long-term graft survival in adult to adult LDLT.
+To evaluate the impact of small-for-size liver grafts on medium-term and long-term graft survival in adult to adult LDLT.

 METHODS

-A systematic review and meta-analysis were performed by searching eligible studies published before January 24, 2019 on PubMed, EMBASE and Web of Science databases.
-The primary outcomes were 3-year and 5-year graft survival; incidence of small-for-size syndrome (SFSS) and short term mortality were also extracted.
+A systematic review and meta-analysis were performed by searching eligible studies published before January 24, 2019 on PubMed, EMBASE, and Web of Science databases.
+The primary outcomes were 3-year and 5-year graft survival.
+Incidence of small-for-size syndrome and short term mortality were also extracted.

 RESULTS

 This meta-analysis is reported according to the guidelines of the PRISMA 2009 Statement.
 Seven retrospective observational studies with a total of 1821 LDLT recipients were included in the meta-analysis.
-SFSG is associated with significantly poorer medium-term graft survival; the pooled odds ratio for 3-year graft survival was 1.58 [95% confidence interval (CI) 1.10-2.29, P = 0.014].
-On the other hand, pooled results of the studies showed that SFSG had no significant discriminatory effect on 5-year graft survival with odds ratio 1.31 (95%CI 0.87-1.97, P = 0.199).
-Furthermore, incidence of SFSS detected in recipients of SFSG ranged from 0-11.4% in the included studies.
+SFSG is associated with significantly poorer medium-term graft survival.
+The pooled odds ratio for 3-year graft survival was 1.58 [95% confidence interval 1.10-2.29, P = 0.014].
+On the other hand, pooled results of the studies showed that SFSG had no significant discriminatory effect on 5-year graft survival with an odds ratio of 1.31 (95% confidence interval 0.87-1.97, P = 0.199).
+Furthermore, incidence of small-for-size syndrome detected in recipients of SFSG ranged from 0-11.4% in the included studies.

 CONCLUSION